Top 11 Things To Know Before Visiting Cambodia

 Plan Your Trip During The Dry Season

-The best time to visit Cambodia is during the dry season which runs from November-April.
-During these months, the temperature is slightly cooler (around 25 degrees celcius), less humid, and less rainy.
+The best time to visit Cambodia is during the dry season which runs from November to April.
+During these months, the temperature is slightly cooler (around 25 degrees celsius), less humid, and less rainy.

-Keep in mind that dry season is also peak tourist season.
+Keep in mind that the dry season is also the peak tourist season.
 In particular, December and January are the months which see the highest number of tourists.

 We visited at the beginning of February and didn’t see a drop of rain throughout our entire stay.